e-gov/cvi/libs/ui/src/lib/accordion/accordion.component.md

 Feature | Description
 - | -
-Selector | `ria-poc-accordion`
+Selector | `veera-ng-accordion`
 Component name | `AccordionComponent`
 Design system module | -
 Content | yes
 Permitted parent/ancestors | any
-Permitted children | `ria-poc-accordion-item`
+Permitted children | `veera-ng-accordion-item`

 ## Where to use

 Utilise when there is a need to display a list of questions with answers displayed in a compact way.

-Custom titles and custom headers can be used via `riaPocAccordionTitle` and `riaPocAccordionHeader` `ng-template` directives.
+Custom titles and custom headers can be used via `veeraNgAccordionTitle` and `veeraNgAccordionHeader` `ng-template` directives.